-I often talk about who are the takers of the world, not the givers when I am presenting and writing.
+I often talk about the givers of the world, not the takers when I am presenting and writing.
 This is a subject that I speak about often in regards to relationship building in business.
 I was taught that you had to give firstly and then you would receive tenfold.
 I have proved this in my own life many times over.

-I feel that I am naturally a giver as this was something I learned by the great examples I had around me as a child.
+As a natural giver this was learned by the great examples I had around me as a child.
 My grandparents and parents were real givers, and renowned for what they put into their communities, to individuals as well as into people’s lives whom they had never met.
 They all had ‘very big hearts’ and never allowed the ‘takers’ to offend or take advantage.